 Examples of recent work include:

-Steven has considerable experience in advising on the establishment and dissolution of partnerships.
+Steven has considerable experience in advising on the establishment and dissolution of partnerships and LLPs.
 He is often instructed to advise partners on their legal obligations and, when necessary, to assist them in disputes arising from said partnerships.
 Steven is also one of a limited number of practitioners who has experience of representing partners and LLP members in claims alleging discrimination against the partnership.